SamthinkGit/service-robotics-blog/content/practice-1.md

 M = cv2.getAffineTransform(points_A, points_B)
 ```

-Using the $tx$ and $ty$ extracted from this approximation, and adjusting these values to minimize the error, we determine the position freedom degree of the robot.
+Using the tx and ty extracted from this approximation, and adjusting these values to minimize the error, we determine the position freedom degree of the robot.
 This process is crucial to ensure the robot can navigate effectively without deviating from its intended path.

-> Since $tz$ is constant for all map positions, it can be ignored.
+> Since tz is constant for all map positions, it can be ignored.
 From now on, we use a **3x4** matrix because we only need to represent transformations in the x and y axes, while the z-axis remains fixed.

-### 1.2 Finding $\alpha$
+### 1.2 Finding alpha

 We determine the angle between the horizontal axis by moving the robot along a horizontal line.
-Given that $\alpha$ is **180º**, we can easily deduce this value by observing how coordinate points reverse when plotted.
+Given that alpha is **180º**, we can easily deduce this value by observing how coordinate points reverse when plotted.
 This step allows us to align the robot's orientation with the map's reference frame, which is necessary for accurate movement and cleaning operations.

 <div align="center">
     <img src="https://github.com/user-attachments/assets/d839a4e8-30a4-4ccd-bef1-872bfbc8082c" height="400px" alt="point-relation">